Ssimoes48/UFO-JavaScript/README.md

 ![Enter Data](Images/enter_data.PNG)

-When the fields are empty and the “filter” button is selected, the table will rest to the full list of sightings.
+When the fields are empty and the “filter” button is selected, the table will reset to the full list of sightings.
 To create this, I used `if` statements as per below:

 ![If Statements](Images/if_code.PNG)